Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Probabilistic sensitivity analysis of Athena

-We have now performed the necessary analyses to set up our elicitation procedure; our largest contributions to output uncertainty were the failures of the blades and generator.
-Our planning of the `full' elicitation of parameters would focus mainly on these two parameters, since they jointly contribute to over $80\%$ of output uncertainty.
-Without an emulator this analysis would have taken many months of CPU time.
+We have now performed the necessary analyses to set up a future elicitation procedure.
+Using the results from either the SML or HetGP emulator the largest contributions to output uncertainty were the failures of the blades ($x_6$) and generator ($x_2$).
+An equi-tailed $95\%$ credible interval (computed via SML) for $S_2 + S_6$ is $(59,73)\%$ of input uncertainty.
+Our planning of the elicitation of parameters would focus mainly on these two parameters, since they jointly contribute to over half of output uncertainty.
+The other inputs would not be completely neglected since they contribute roughly equal amounts of uncertainty to the log variance.
+Without an emulator this sensitivity analysis would have taken many months of CPU time.
 Our SML emulator allowed us to further reduce the amount of time required to construct an adequate emulator by exploiting a computationally cheaper version of the Athena simulator.